var1914/aws-tf-url-shortner/Readme.md

 - `envenvironment`: Environment Name

 Note:
-### I have not `api_keys` as part of git repo, just following best practise, but in your local setup you can and deploy...
+- I have not added `api_keys` as part of git repo, just following best practise, but in your local setup you can add and deploy...
-### In real world, keys are managed using secrets manager or vaults, but for demo and time constraint, it will add to future enhancements
+- In real world, keys are managed using secrets manager or vaults, but for demo and time constraint, I will add to future enhancements
+- CORS OPTIONS method not defined in API Gateway - handled in Lambda, In production, consider adding OPTIONS method for better browser compatibility
+- Need to Add AWS_ACCESS_KEY and AWS_SECRET_ACCESS_KEY secrets in github repo settings, to make CICD working